hevnsnt/norecognition/README.md

 ## 🎨 The Adversarial Patterns 🎨

 The fuzzer selects from a diverse library of pattern generators.
-This list continues to expand but it includes:
+This list continues to expand but it currently includes:

 * **Geometric & Noise:**
     * `simple_shapes`